JuliaGizmos/InteractBase.jl/docs/src/index.md

 ## CSS frameworks

 Two CSS frameworks are available, based one on [Bulma](https://bulma.io/) and the other on [UIkit](https://getuikit.com/).
 Choosing one or the other is mainly a matter of taste.
+Bulma is my personal recommendation as it is a pure CSS framework (no extra Javascript), which leaves Julia fully in control of manipulating the DOM (which in turn means less surface area for bugs).
 To install the corresponding package type:

 ```julia
 Pkg.clone("https://github.com/piever/InteractBulma.jl")